tangentsoft/pidp8i/README.md

 passed into `os8-run` during the PiDP-8/I software build process, which controls how it generates the `v3d*.rk05` RK05 disk image files.

-This set of disk images entirely replaces the old `os8.rk05` disk image, in that all features of the old disk image are still available, though not necessarily in the default configuration.
-In some cases, features pesent on the old `os8.rk05` disk are now left out or disabled by default, and in other cases we have changed the behavior of features from the way they used to be on the old disk.
+This set of disk images entirely replaces the old `os8.rk05` disk image, in that all features of the old disk image are still available.
+In some cases, features present on the old `os8.rk05` disk are now left out or disabled by default, and in other cases we have changed the behavior of features from the way they used to be on the old disk.
 Mostly, though, the new disk images are simply more functional than the old ones.

 If you wish to know the full details of how these disk images are created, see the documentation for [`os8-run`][ori] and that for